paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-153-exchange-of-material-and-disposal-of-obsolete-surplus-or-unclaimed-property.md

 (2) the recipient accepts the property on an as-is, where-is basis;

-(3) the transfer is made without the expenditure of any funds available to the Department of Defense for the procurement of defense equipment; and
+(3) the transfer is made without the expenditure of any funds available to the Department of Defense for the procurement of defense equipment;

-(4) all costs incurred subsequent to the transfer of the property are borne or reimbursed by the recipient.
+(4) all costs incurred subsequent to the transfer of the property are borne or reimbursed by the recipient; and 11 So in original.

+(5) the recipient, on an annual basis, and with the authorization of the relevant local governing body or authority, certifies that it has adopted publicly available protocols for the appropriate use of controlled property, the supervision of such use, and the evaluation of the effectiveness of such use, including auditing and accountability policies; and

+(6) after the completion of the assessment required by section 1051(e) of the National Defense Authorization Act for Fiscal Year 2016, the recipient, on an annual basis, certifies that it provides annual training to relevant personnel on the maintenance, sustainment, and appropriate use of controlled property.

 **(c) Consideration.—** Subject to subsection (b)(4), the Secretary may transfer personal property under this section without charge to the recipient agency.

-**(d) Preference for Certain Transfers.—** In considering applications for the transfer of personal property under this section, the Secretary shall give a preference to those applications indicating that the transferred property will be used in the counter-drug or counter-terrorism activities of the recipient agency.
+**(d) Preference for Certain Transfers.—** In considering applications for the transfer of personal property under this section, the Secretary shall give a preference to those applications indicating that the transferred property will be used in the counterdrug, counterterrorism, or border security activities of the recipient agency.

+**(e) Publicly Accessible Website.—**

+(1) The Secretary shall create and maintain a publicly available Internet website that provides information on the controlled property transferred under this section and the recipients of such property.

+(2) The contents of the Internet website required under paragraph (1) shall include all publicly accessible unclassified information pertaining to the request, transfer, denial, and repossession of controlled property under this section, including—

+  (A) a current inventory of all controlled property transferred to Federal and State agencies under this section, listed by the name of the recipient and the year of the transfer;

+  (B) all pending requests for transfers of controlled property under this section, including the information submitted by the Federal and State agencies requesting such transfers; and

+  (C) all reports required to be submitted to the Secretary under this section by Federal and State agencies that receive controlled property under this section.

+**(f) Controlled Property.—** In this section, the term “controlled property” means any item assigned a demilitarization code of B, C, D, E, G, or Q under Department of Defense Manual 4160.21–M, “Defense Materiel Disposition Manual”, or any successor document.

 ### Statutory Notes

+#### References in Text
+Section 1051(e) of the National Defense Authorization Act for Fiscal Year 2016, referred to in subsec. (b)(6), is section 1051(e) of Pub.
+L. 114–92, div.
+A, title X, Nov.
+25, 2015, 129 Stat.
+980, which is not classified to the Code.

 #### Prior Provisions
 Provisions similar to those in this section were contained in Pub.
 L. 101–189, div.
 A, title XII, § 1208, Nov.
 29, 1989, 103 Stat.
-1566, as amended, which was set out as a note under [section 372 of this title](./chapter-018-military-support-for-civilian-law-enforcement-agencies.md#section-372), prior to repeal by Pub.
+1566, as amended, which was set out as a note under [section 372 of this title](./chapter-016-security-cooperation.md#section-372), prior to repeal by Pub.
 L. 104–201, § 1033(b)(1).
+[Section 372 of this title](./chapter-016-security-cooperation.md#section-372) was renumbered [section 272 of this title](./chapter-015-military-support-for-civilian-law-enforcement-agencies.md#section-272) by Pub.
+L. 114–328, div.
+A, title XII, § 1241(a)(2), Dec.
+23, 2016, 130 Stat.
+2497.

+#### Amendments
+2015—Subsec. (a)(1)(A).
+Pub.
+L. 114–92, § 1052(1)(A), substituted “counterdrug, counterterrorism, and border security activities” for “counter-drug and counter-terrorism activities”.

+Subsec. (a)(2).
+Pub.
+L. 114–92, § 1052(1)(B), substituted “the Attorney General, the Director of National Drug Control Policy, and the Secretary of Homeland Security, as appropriate” for “the Attorney General and the Director of National Drug Control Policy”.

+Subsec. (b)(5), (6).
+Pub.
+L. 114–92, § 1051(b), added pars.
+(5) and (6).

+Subsec. (d).
+Pub.
+L. 114–92, § 1052(2), substituted “counterdrug, counterterrorism, or border security activities” for “counter-drug or counter-terrorism activities”.

+Subsec. (e).
+Pub.
+L. 114–92, § 1051(a), added subsec. (e).

+Subsec. (f).
+Pub.
+L. 114–92, § 1051(c), added subsec. (f).

+#### Process for Communicating Availability of Surplus Ammunition
+Pub.
+L. 114–328, div.
+A, title III, § 344, Dec.
+23, 2016, 130 Stat.
+2084, provided that: “(a) In General.—The Secretary of Defense shall implement a formal process to provide Federal Government agencies outside the Department of Defense with information on the availability of surplus, serviceable ammunition from the Department of Defense for the purpose of reducing costs relating to the storage and disposal of such ammunition. “(b) Implementation Deadline.—The Secretary shall implement the process described in subsection (a) beginning not later than 180 days after the date of the enactment of this Act [Dec.
+23, 2016].”

 <a id="section-2576b"></a>